-Below are links to some useful resources for Building Archaeology
+Below are links to some useful resources for researching buildings

 - Building Archaeology Research Database (BARD) – provides an easy-to-use method for recording the key features in buildings, and helps to date the construction of a building.

 - Images of England at http://www.imagesofengland.org.uk (you need to register to allow advanced searches).
 This contains a photographic library of England’s listed buildings, recorded at the turn of the 21st century.
 You can view over 300,000 images of England’s built heritage.

 - Dendrochronology Database at http://archaeologydataservice.ac.uk/ (you will need to register with the Archaeology Data Service to use this database).
 Alternatively, summary tables of tree-ring dated buildings in England are available at: http://www.vag.org.uk/dendro-tables/index.htm

 Know Your Place at http://www.kypwest.org.uk/ A digital heritage mapping resource to help you to explore your neighbourhood online through historic maps, photo collections.
 Users can also add information about your local area.

 Gloucestershire House Histories – a bespoke house history research service, researching local and family history in Gloucestershire.